Skip to main content

 Strategy Insight

 A lower house edge means your money lasts longer and you have better odds of winning sessions.
-But remember: even a 0.5% house edge guarantees the casino profits over time.
+But remember: even a 0.5% house edge still leaves the casino ahead over a large enough sample.

 Short-Term vs. Long-Term